-Instead, the industry best practice is to deploy relatively low-cost external monitoring devices.
-Small monitoring devices - 1 RU or less - are available to collect important status information from virtually any UPS backup system.
+Instead, the industry's best practice is to deploy a UPS power management software.
+These can come in small monitoring devices (1 RU or less) that are available to collect important status information from virtually any UPS backup system.

 These monitoring devices are called "RTUs" - short for Remote Terminal Units or Remote Telemetry Units - and they'll send alerts back to critical personnel via LAN, phone voice message, serial connection, T1, fiber, or any other available transport.

-This way, companies can track and log the voltage levels of each single battery cell, providing a good assessment of the overall health of the battery string.
+This way, companies will have remote access to their UPS systems and can track and log the voltage levels of each single battery cell, providing a good assessment of the overall health of the battery string.
 Even better, RTUs will monitor much more than just your UPS system.
 Just about every piece of telecom, transport, and switching gear you have will also benefit from external monitoring.

 A good RTU will contain its own internal UPS with backup batteries large enough to continue operation for at least several hours after a power failure.
 Some of the top-quality RTUs will last for up to 10 hours.

 Your battery monitoring system needs to provide you with continuous voltage readings.
 Without regular monitoring or at least control over the sampling rate, a problem can linger for too long before you're notified.
 That's why sampling your batteries at too long of intervals can be so problematic.